-Based on the mining resource of 43 Mt, the study examined the economics of a 5 Mt/y treatment operation producing 6.2 kt/y copper cathode and 2.4 kt/y of copper in concentrate for nine years with an estimated capital cost of US\$88 million.
+Based on the mining resource of 43 Mt, the study examined the economics of a 5 Mt/y operation producing 6.2 kt/y copper cathode and 2.4 kt/y of copper in concentrate for nine years with an estimated capital cost of US\$88 million.

-Using a constant copper price of US\$3.00/lb, the study indicated an after-tax internal rate of return (IRR) of 21% and payback of 3.6 years.
+Using a constant copper price of US\$3.00/lb, the study indicated an after-tax IRR of 21% and payback of 3.6 years.